Updated: 2 days ago

 However, if you were to come across a question which you could answer positively – such as: Do you smoke?
 Yes/No . . .
 No – you would simply dismiss my analysis and proceed to the next question.

 In a bid to facilitate user participation and make the process run more smoothly, I have indicated at the end of each question whether or not, based on your answer, you should read the accompanying analysis.

 A quick word on the lifestyle questions

-In my discussion of each lifestyle question I have remained both broad and brief.
+In my discussion of each lifestyle question, I have remained both broad and brief.
 The reason for this is twofold.

 1) A comprehensive outline of but one lifestyle factor would require an extensive investigation which would easily consume thousands of words.
-I have purposely avoided this so as to better cater for the contemporary palate.
+I have purposely avoided this so as to better cater to the contemporary palate.

-2) When analyzing a client’s diet I would normally pick it apart and, on slipping on my nutritionist specs, scrutinize every edible, meal and morsel.
+2) When analyzing a client’s diet I would normally pick it apart and, on slipping on my nutritionist specs, scrutinize every edible, meal, and morsel.

 This approach, for a general lifestyle analysis, is of course not feasible.
 Thus the onus is on the reader to compare and contrast the lifestyle factors discussed to their own.